shugo-labs/tensorprox/assets/miner.md

 ### 6. Prepare `.env.miner`

-Copy contents line by line into your local `.env.miner.example` or `.env.miner`.
+Later, copy contents line by line into your local `.env.miner.example` or `.env.miner`.

 ---